 Round 2 of the NHL playoffs officially kicked off on Sunday for the Flyers as they began a best of 7 series against an old playoff foe the NJ Devils.
-These days the Penguins and Rangers clearly are the top rivals for Flyer fans but those of us who grew up with the Flyers in the 90s had a hate for the NJ Devils from a young age.
+These days the Penguins and Rangers clearly are the top rivals for Flyer fans, but those of us who grew up with the Flyers in the 90s had a hate for the NJ Devils from a young age.
 This is the 5th time since 1995 the Flyers and Devils will face off against one another in a playoff series the last coming in 2010 when the Flyers beat NJ en route to the Stanley Cup Finals against Chicago.

 Growing up in Jersey I was always asked why I’m not cheering for the team from my own state.
-It’s a fair question to have been asked but the NJ Devils really are a NY metro area team.
-They play in Newark and in my eyes just never had the historic appeal the Flyers always had.
+It’s a fair question to have been asked, but the NJ Devils really are a NY metro area team.
+They play in Newark and in my eyes, just never had the historic appeal the Flyers always had.
 Not to mention when you’re groomed to be a Philly sports fan from a young age any team playing in the NY area was considered public enemy number one so that would include the North Jersey Devils.

 The 2000 series will forever be known as the series that ended the Flyers career of the great Eric Lindros.
 The Flyers held a commanding 3-1 series lead but couldn’t finish off the Devils.
 Eric Lindros was leveled by Devils defensemen Scott Stevens as he carried the puck over the middle of the ice.
-It was the last time we’d ever see Lindros in orange and black and of course the Devils wound up moving on to the Stanley Cup finals that season to defeat the Dallas Stars in 6 games.
+It was the last time we’d ever see Lindros in orange and black, and of course, the Devils wound up moving on to the Stanley Cup finals that season to defeat the Dallas Stars in 6 games.

-Finally in 2004 the Flyers would win a playoff series against the rivals from just up the Jersey Turnpike.
+Finally, in 2004, the Flyers would win a playoff series against the rivals from just up the Jersey Turnpike.
 They eliminated the Devils 4 games to 1 on their way to an appearance against the eventual Stanley Cup champs the Tampa Bay Lightning where they lost in 7 games in the East Finals.

-The last meeting between the 2 teams came in 2010 where the 7th seeded Flyers came in losing every game against NJ during the regular season.
-The Flyers found their way into the playoffs that year thanks to a shootout victory over the NY Rangers on the last game of the season.
+The last meeting between the two teams came in 2010 where the 7th seeded Flyers came in losing every game against NJ during the regular season.
+The Flyers found their way into the playoffs that year thanks to a shootout victory over the NY Rangers in the last game of the season.
 The Flyers won that opening round series 4-1 and eventually got on a hot streak that carried them all the way to the Stanley Cup finals where they lost in 6 games to the Chicago Blackhawks.